WaylonWalker/darkmark/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/darkmark.svg)](https://pypi.org/project/darkmark)
 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/darkmark.svg)](https://pypi.org/project/darkmark)

 Runs codeblocks marked with the darkmark, and inserts the results.

+DarkMark uses tree-sitter to identify codeblocks.
+Currently it only supports python codeblocks in markdown files and runs them with ipython.
+Handy for writing docs/blog posts so you can stay right in your markdown editor of choice and get the outputs in line.
+No need to jump into a whole other tool just to do live execution.

 -----